HebiRobotics/hebi_ros2_examples/README.md

 - `home_position`: Array of float values to move your arm after initialization.

 **NOTE:**
-- `names` and `families` of your modules can find these using Scope.
+- `names` and `families` of your modules can be found using Scope.
-- If the length of `home_position` array is greater than the number of joints, it will take the first appropriate values. **TO BE IMPLEMENTED**
+- If the length of `home_position` array is greater than the number of joints, the remaining values will be ignored. **TO BE IMPLEMENTED**

 The configuration file for HEBI Arm A-2085-05 is given below.
 ```
 arm_node:
   ros__parameters:
     names: [ "J1_base", "J2_shoulder", "J3_elbow", "J4_wrist1", "J5_wrist2" ]
-    families: [ "Hariharan" ]
+    families: [ "HEBI" ]
     gains_package: "hebi_description"
     gains_file: "config/gains/A-2085-05_gains.xml"
     hrdf_package: "hebi_description"